jaimiejellema/SNES_PPU/README.md

 ## File organisation
-The resources folder contains partial work from others (see contributors)
+The resources folder contains partial work from others (see contributors) The gates folder contains the currently reversed engineered gates, and in some cases the derivation.
+Some gates also have a *.dig file, which is a file produced by the [Digital logic simulator](https://github.com/hneemann/Digital), I use this to describe behavior of gates without ambiguity.

 ## Progress
 - [ ] Reverse PPU 1